 - Candidates must be permanent U.S. residents or American citizens.

 - There are no restrictions on the subject matter of the essays.
 Essays may deal either with a range of subjects or may explore one specific theme.

-- The book must be a series of individual essays.
+- The book must be published by a single author.
 Anthologies with multiple authors are ineligible.

 - Individual essays may have been previously published in magazines, journals, or anthologies.

 - If you submit a book for this award, you may not submit it for any additional PEN America Literary Award, with the exception of the PEN Open Book Award.
-Please note that the PEN/Faulkner is not considered a PEN America Literary Award.
+Please note that the PEN/Faulkner Award is not considered a PEN America Literary Award.

-- PEN will only accept submissions from publishers or literary agents; authors may not submit their own book for this award.
+- PEN America will only accept submissions from publishers or literary agents.
+Authors may not submit their own books.